Embed slow pedagogy

 • create unrushed interactions and uninterrupted play

-Curriculum review to reduce overstimulation and support quality interactions, with:
+to reduce overstimulation and support quality interactions, with:

 • intentional environments and interactions